Leading tone: Seventh scale degree (or lower leading tone)

 Typically, when people speak of the leading tone, they mean the seventh scale degree (scale) of the major scale, which has a strong affinity for and leads melodically to the tonic.
-It is sung as ti in movable-do solfège.
-For example, in the C major scale, the leading note is the note B.
+It is sung as si in movable-do solfège.
+For example, in the F major scale, the leading note is the note E.

 As a diatonic function, the leading tone is the seventh scale degree of any diatonic scale when the distance between it and the tonic is a single semitone.
 In diatonic scales in which there is a whole tone between the seventh scale degree and the tonic, such as the Mixolydian mode, the seventh degree is called the subtonic.
 However, in modes without a leading tone, such as Dorian and Mixolydian, a raised seventh is often featured during cadences, such as in the harmonic minor scale.

-A leading tone outside of the current scale is called a secondary leading-tone, leading to a secondary tonic.
+A leading tone outside of the current scale is called a secondary leading tone, leading to a secondary tonic.
 It functions to briefly tonicize a scale tone (usually the 5th degree) as part of a secondary dominant chord.
-In the second measure of Beethoven's Waldstein Sonata (shown below), the F♯'s function as secondary leading-tones, which resolve to G in the next measure.
+In the second measure of Beethoven's Waldstein Sonata (shown below), the F♯'s function as secondary leading tones, which resolve to G in the next measure.